-- 54. The Complainant has sought relief on the ground that there has been an inordinate delay in handing over of possession of the subject flat. - 55.
-It is the case of the Complainant that the Agreement of Sale dated 15.06.2021, executed between the parties, clearly stipulated that possession of the subject flat would be handed over by 31.08.2023, with a grace period of six months, ending on 29.02.2024.
+- 54. The Complainant has sought relief on the ground that there has been an inordinate delay in handing over possession of the subject flat. - 55.
+It is the case of the Complainant that the Agreement of Sale dated 15.12.2020, executed between the parties, clearly stipulated that possession of the subject flat would be handed over by 31.08.2023, with a grace period of six months, ending on 28.02.2024.
 The Respondent has failed to hand over possession even as on date.
-Further, although the project was registered with TG RERA up to February 2025 and later extended until February 2026, the project remains incomplete.

-56. The Complainant submits that the Respondent has repeatedly given false assurances of completion, while allottees continue to suffer.
+Further, although the project was registered with TG RERA up to February 2025 and later extended until February 2026, the project remains incomplete. - 56.
+The Complainants submit that the Respondent has repeatedly given false assurances of completion, while allottees continue to suffer.
 The Respondent, conversely, attributes the delay to the Covid-19 pandemic, claiming force majeure, citing the nationwide lockdown beginning March 2020, the impact on migrant labour, and consequential delays.

-(i) Whether the Covid-19 pandemic can be taken as a valid shield by the Respondent in the present case?

-- 57. This Authority finds no merit in such a contention.
-The Agreement of Sale was admittedly executed on 15.06.2021, much after the onset and near subsiding of the Covid-19 pandemic.
-The Respondent, being fully aware of the prevailing global circumstances, nevertheless executed the Agreement by specifically assuring completion of the project by August 2023.
+The Respondent further cites rocky terrain at the site, third-party disputes, and typographical errors in the possession date as additional justifications. - (i) Whether the Covid-19 pandemic can be taken as a valid shield by the Respondent in the present case? - 57.
+This Authority finds no merit in such contentions.
+The Agreement of Sale was admittedly executed on 15.12.2020, much after the onset and near subsiding of the Covid-19 pandemic.
+The Respondent, being fully aware of the prevailing global circumstances, nevertheless executed the Agreement by specifically assuring completion of the project by August 2023 with a grace period of 6 months, i.e., 28.02.2024.
 Having consciously undertaken such commitment, the Respondent cannot now, with retrospective justification, rely on Covid-19 as a defense to escape its contractual and statutory obligations.
-Such conduct clearly amounts to holding out false assurances with mala fide intent. - 58.
-It is a settled principle that once a promoter has chosen to register a project and enter into binding contractual commitments with allottees, he does so with full knowledge of the risks, constraints, and challenges of the market.
+Such conduct clearly amounts to holding out false assurances with mala fide intent.

+- 58. It is a settled principle that once a promoter has chosen to register a project and enter into binding contractual commitments with allottees, he does so with full knowledge of the risks, constraints, and challenges of the market.
 At the time of entering into the Agreement of Sale with the present Complainant, the Respondent was already aware of the Covid-related disruptions, as well as the Government notifications granting moratoriums for project completion timelines.
 Despite this knowledge, the Respondent chose to provide a specific assurance of delivery by August 2023. - 59.
 This Authority aligns with the observations of the Hon'ble Bombay High Court in Neelkamal Realtors Suburban Pvt.
 Ltd. &Anr. vs. Union of India &Ors.
 [2017 SCC OnLine Bom 9302], wherein at para 119 it was categorically observed: